Diploma in Vocation (Psychology)

 59 / 60

-59. Which of the following factors affect organisational behaviour?
+59. Which of the following options is correct regarding organisational cultures?

 60 / 60